tkellen/json-api/format/index.md

 ### Updating Resources <a href="#crud-updating" id="crud-updating" class="headerlink"></a>

-A resource's attributes and relationships can be updated by sending a `PUT` request to the URL that represents the resource.
+A record's attributes and relationships can be updated by sending a `PUT` request to the URL that represents the record.

-The URL for a resource can be obtained:
+The URL for a record can be obtained:

-* from the `self` link in the resource object
+* from the `self` link in the record
 * for a *data object*, the original URL that was used to `GET` the document

-The `PUT` request **MUST** include a single resource object as primary data.
+The `PUT` request **MUST** include a single record as primary data.

 For example: